 One of my best friends in the world moved to a different state last year and the last time she came to visit me, we talked for about 4 hours without stopping except to eat, and even then we talked while eating.
 We MAYBE spent 10 minutes of that time talking about our kids.
 She is a public school mom.
 She supports me, and I support her, but we just don't have all the same parenting experiences in common.
 We connect on so many other levels that it is OK that we don't share school experiences.

-Find your HOMESCHOOL TRIBE, and those are the mamas with whom you can talk to about how tiring math is in February, or how hard it is to get your kids to write cursive.
+Save the homeschool talk for your homeschool tribe, those are the mamas with whom you can talk to about how hard teaching math is in February, or how hard it is to get your kids to write cursive.

 FRIENDSHIP CHANGE #2

 Sometimes it can hurt to see everybody getting together when you know you can't join.
 It can either breed doubt in your choice, or bitterness at your friends.
 It is essential to recognize these feelings before that take root and lead to hasty decisions or more hurt.
-This is the schedule of the life that God has called me to, and I believe that the sacrifices are worth it.
+In the end I have had to see that this is the schedule of the lifestyle that God has called me to, and I believe that the sacrifices are worth it.

 WHAT TO DO ABOUT IT:Sometimes people ask me how my homeschooled kids make friends.
-I always respond, "My homeschool kids make friends the same way all adults do, they have to be intentional about making plans."
+I always respond, "My homeschool kids make friends the same way all adults do, intentional planning."

 Sometimes homeschooling means getting creative with your schedule.
 I invited a friend over tomorrow and she's going to bring her preschool-age children to play with our stash of old preschool toys while my older kids can do their independent school work and us Moms chat.